-This year the Klein Karoo Klassique Festival will be held in Oudtshoorn from 14 to 16 August and you will be able to enjoy wines from the Klein Karoo (from as far afield as Montagu), ostrich and game dishes and classical music.
+Every year the Klein Karoo Klassique Festival is held in Oudtshoorn during August and you will be able to enjoy wines from the Klein Karoo (from as far afield as Montagu), ostrich and game dishes and classical music.
 And when you order your wine at restaurants and other venues over this weekend you will only be drinking wines from the Klein Karoo region.
 There will also be wine and port tasting events and many of the local restaurants and cellars will be hosting performances of classical music.

 A brand new vineyard, Karusa Vineyards, in the Schoemanshoek Valley just outside of Oudtshoorn will play host to one of the festival highlights where visitors can follow the process of making Cap Classique sparkling wine according to the French step-by-step method.
 Karusa Vineyards will also be launching the first sparkling wine to be produced in the Klein Karoo during the workshop.